get-bridge/muss/README.md

 1. project config
 2. user config
-3. service definitions
+3. module definitions

 The project configuration defines:

-- default preferences for service configs
+- default preferences for module configs
 - secret commands
+- status command
 - the locations of additional config files
+- docker-compose settings

 This file should be committed into source control.

 A muss user file allows you to specify preferences and customizations:

-- specify a different service preference order than the project's default
+- specify a different module order than the project's default
+- select specific module configs
-- disable services that you don't intend to use
+- disable modules that you don't intend to use
+- a compose override map to be merged in at the end

 This file should be ignored by version control.

-The project file can include the location of service definition files, each of which:
+The project file can include the location of module definition files, each of which:

 - has a name